jpodwys/cache-service/README.md

 ## readOnly

+Whether a cache should not be written to.
+Useful if you're sharing a redis cache with another team and your contract with them is that you will not alter their data.

+* type: boolean
+* default: false

 ## postApi (Currently not implemented)

 Only for use with [superagent-cache](https://github.com/jpodwys/superagent-cache).
 Whether this cache should be evaluated only in the event of an API failure.
 This is useful when you want to have an extremely long-term cache to serve data when an API is down.
 Currently, only the first cache module with postApi set to true will be used.